Pennellville Historic District: Pennell Brothers Shipbuilding Company

 The business operated out of the shipyard located in Pennellville.
 The site of the yard, including the "ways" from which a ship was launched, was located in the Pennellville bay (known as Middle Bay Cove).
 The shipyard was moved to three locations in the bay during the operation of the company.
 The first site was located deep inland, farthest away from the entrance to the ocean.
-The yard was moved twice after this, getting successively closer to the open ocean with each move.
+The yard was moved twice locating successively closer to the ocean with each move.